Annaspella/robust-pca-rpress-assignment/README.md

 ## Overview

 This project explores robust methods for determining the optimal number of components to retain in **Principal Component Analysis (PCA)** using **Prediction Error Sum of Squares (PRESS)** and its robust variant **R-PRESS**.
 Standard methods like the elbow method or percentage of variance explained are not ideal when prediction accuracy or robustness is of primary interest.
 This work implements and evaluates a fast, robust approach to computing PRESS values, especially for high-dimensional data.

-This project was conducted as part of the **Robust Statistics (G0B16)** course during Spring 2022.
+This project was conducted as part of the **Robust Statistics** course during Spring 2022.

 ## Contents